 Personal loans are set up as installment loans where you get a lump sum up front and then pay it back through monthly payments.
 They are often unsecured and you can use them for whatever purpose you choose.

+Different personal loans come with different rates, fees and requirements.
 You will pay an interest rate, and sometimes fees, based on your creditworthiness and financial profile.
-The less risk you present, the better rate and terms you’ll get.
+The less risk you present, the better rate and terms you’ll get, so check out what the best personal loans are to ensure that you choose the best option for you.

 Credit cards are another viable option.
 If you have a credit card with a high enough limit, you can make the purchase and then pay it back over time.
 If you don’t have a credit card or don’t have one with a high enough limit, it’s time to find the right card for you.